-Researchers have discovered two previously unknown massive craters on Earth, the most recent estimated to have been produced by an impact only 800,000 years ago.
+Researchers have discovered two previously unknown massive craters on Earth, the most recent estimated to have been produced by a meteorite impact only 800,000 years ago.

 The craters – one in Western Australia and the other in Nicaragua – are revealed in a pair of papers published in the journal Meteoritics and Planetary Science.